 Welcome!
-I am Assistant Professor in Public Policy and Public Affairs at the University of Massachusetts Boston‘ McCormack Graduate School of Policy and Global Studies.
+I am Associate Professor in Public Policy and Public Affairs at the University of Massachusetts Boston‘ McCormack Graduate School of Policy and Global Studies.

 The questions I am most passionate about are: Why do poverty and inequality concentrate in cities?
 What leads people to extreme and hostile living conditions often found in slums?
 What kind of policies and interventions could lead them out?
 I mainly study these questions in India, through surveys, natural and field experiments, and ethnographic work.
 Some of my recent work in this area is funded by the National Science Foundation, Bill and Melinda Gates Foundation, the World Bank Group, and International Development Research Centre.
 If you hate to read about my research, come over for a coffee (or tea if you are my colonial cousin).